Qian-CV/PG-DRFNet/README.md

-# PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images
+# Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images

-This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at: [here]()
+This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images" at: [here]()

 ## Introduction

-This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at [here]()
+This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images" at [here]()

 The master branch is built on MMRotate which works with **PyTorch 1.8+**.